datacarpentry/semester-biology/materials/vectors-R.md

 ### Working with multiple vectors

-* Build on example where we have information on states and population counts by adding areas
+* Add information on area to our information on states and population counts

 ```r
 states <- c("FL", "FL", "GA", "SC")